hoangthangta/FC_KAN/README.md

 ```

 # Acknowledgement
-Give me a star if you like this repo.
+Also, give me a star if you like this repo.
 Thanks!

 # Contact
 If you have any questions, please contact: tahoangthang@gmail.com.
 If you want to know more about me, please visit website: https://tahoangthang.com.